 def handle_quit(self):

-On every animation frame, my browser spent about 20ms in
+of the screen.
+On my computer, my browser spent about 23 ms in

 render

-clearly blows through our 16ms budget.
+blows through our 33 ms budget.
 So, what can we do?

-Our toy browser spends a lot of time copying pixels.
+Our browser spends a lot of time copying pixels.
 That’s why optimizing

 surfaces is important!
-It’ll be faster by at least 30% if you’ve
+It’ll be faster if you’ve completed Exercise

 GPU, where a lot more parallelism is available.
 Even so, on complex